 [MODIFICATION FROM MODEL: The BEAD Model Challenge Process recommended that an area challenge is triggered if 6 or more broadband serviceable locations using a particular technology and a single provider within a census block group are challenged, but based on Vermont's low population density, this threshold is too high.
-The average number of locations per census block in Vermont is 14.56 and the median is 8, and 43.43% of all census blocks have 11 or fewer broadband serviceable locations.
+The average number of locations per census block group in Vermont is 504 and the median is 488, and 8 census block groups have fewer than 24 broadband serviceable locations.
 An area challenge will be triggered if challenges are submitted for either 25 percent of locations or 6 locations, whichever is lower.]